Skip to main content

 Note: This VPN only works with a Cisco Meraki MR Access Point.

 Wireless Client VPN would ideally work when users want to utilize their wireless devices, or in an instance where there only are wireless clients in the environment.
-In this case the VPN SSID option is available; this option creates an SSID that will send all traffic through a VPN tunnel to either an MX Concentrator or VM Concentrator.
+In this case the VPN SSID option is available; this option creates an SSID that will send all traffic through a VPN tunnel to an MX Concentrator.

 The wireless client will connect to the SSID like a standard wireless network, authenticate if necessary (WPA2-PSK, or 802.1x), and all traffic , or only VPN specific traffic (i.e. Split Tunnel VPN), will be sent through a VPN tunnel to a concentrator.